Dr Gerard Crotty

 Abnormal results, such as anaemia and renal impairment have many other causes and recognition of myeloma often comes from a combination of symptoms and laboratory abnormalities, for example, anaemia with back pain.

-Vigilance for this disease will often allow pattern recognition suspicion of a diagnosis, with confirmation by haematologist.
+To summarise, vigilance for this disease will often allow pattern recognition suspicion of a diagnosis, with confirmation by haematologist.

 1.National Cancer Registry of Ireland (ncri.ie) 2.Early detection of multiple myeloma in primary care using blood tests: a case–control study in primary care.
 Koshiaris C et al, British Journal of General Practice 2018; 68 (674): e586-e593